Pets by the numbers

 Community Cat Estimates

-Cats are divided into three distinct populations—those who are personal pets, those being cared for by shelters and rescues and those who live their lives out in our communities.
-Community cats are friendly stray or abandoned cats as well as feral (unsocialized) cats.
+Cats can be divided into three populations—those who are personal pets, those being cared for by shelters and rescues and those who live their lives out in our communities.
+Community cats are friendly stray or abandoned cats as well as feral (unsocialized) cats and cats who fall somewhere in between.
 These cats are unowned, but may be provided with food, water and/or shelter by caring individuals.
 The HSUS advocates for a trap-neuter-return approach to humanely managing community cats.

 - Estimated number of community cats in the U.S.: 30 to 40 million